SBU-BMI/quip_distro/README.md

 QuIP is a web accessible toolset designed to support analysis, management, and exploration of whole slide tissue images for cancer research.
 The QuIP system consists of a set of docker containers, which provide analysis execution and data management backend services, and web applications to load and visualize whole slide tissue images (in [OpenSlide](http://openslide.org) supported formats), run nuclear segmentation analyses on image tiles, and visualize and interact with analysis results.

+This [video](https://www.youtube.com/watch?v=dK4c6ti1Dvc) shows the use of the QuIP system.

+An instance of QuIP is accessible [here](http://quip1.bmi.stonybrook.edu).
+The image analysis functionality is disabled in this instance.
+This instance is backed by a database of about 1.9 Billion segmented objects and their features (17 features per segmented nuclues; a total of 32 Billion features) generated from about 3,000 TCGA whole slide tissue images.

+You may download a VM containing all of the docker images and web applications from the following [link](https://drive.google.com/file/d/0B1w9_31CAt25c3E5RVhfQXVGTUE/view?usp=sharing).
+The userid is quip; the password is quipbmi2017.

 # Requirements

 1. [docker](https://www.docker.com) should be installed.
 You should be able to run docker commands (e.g., pull, run).